 Postulancy

-Postulancy is an eight-month formational experience designed to be walked out with a cohort community and lived out in daily prayer and reflection.
-That means you’re given intentional support in your spiritual journey and that you can balance it amid family, ministry and work.
+Postulancy is an eight-month formational experience walked out with a cohort community and lived out in daily prayer and reflection.
+That means you’re given intentional support in your spiritual journey and can balance it amid family, ministry and work.

 If you’re exploring a felt invitation to join the Order of the Common Life, this is one of your first steps.
 We spend time exploring each commitment in our shared rule and where you may be invited to nurture them in your own life.